Bingo-Master's Break-Out!

-Bingo-Master's Break-Out! is the debut EP by English post-punk band The Fall.
+Bingo-Master's Break-Out! is the debut EP by the English post-punk band The Fall.
 It was released on 11 August 1978 through record label Step-Forward.

-The EP failed to chart in either the UK Singles Chart or the UK Indie Singles Chart.

 Background

 Bingo-Master's Break-Out is the only studio recording by the original Fall line-up (Mark E. Smith, Martin Bramah, Tony Friel and Una Baines, plus Karl Burns who replaced the short-lived original drummer Steve Ormrod).
 The recording was financed by the Buzzcocks manager Richard Boon, who planned to release it on his New Hormones label; unable to afford it, he gave the tapes back to the band.
 The EP remained unreleased for almost a year, finally coming out in August 1978.
 By that time, both Friel and Baines had already quit the band, as did Friel's brief replacement Jonnie Brown who designed the cover art.

 A fourth track, titled "Frightened", was set to appear on this EP, but it was not deemed up to scratch by frontman Mark E. Smith.
 A different recording later surfaced on the band's debut album, Live at the Witch Trials, and the original is now believed lost.